-Drilling at several sites has provided a wealth of new data and understanding of gabbros and peridotites from the lower crust and upper mantle (e.g., Hess Deep, Kane Fracture Zone, and Southwest Indian Ridge).
+Offset drilling strategies, where deeper portions of the ocean crust are sampled by drilling in tectonic windows, have recently been high priorities for ocean drilling (COSOD II, 1987; Ocean Drilling Program, 1996).
+Drilling at several sites has provided a wealth of new data and understanding of gabbros and peridotites from the lower crust and upper mantle (e.g., Hess Deep, Kane Fracture Zone [MARK], and Southwest Indian Ridge).
 However, serious technical problems still exist with drilling tectonized rocks with little sediment blanket or without erosional removal of fractured material.
 It is also often difficult to relate drilled sections to the regional geology.
 Furthermore, at sites that are tectonized at very young ages, doubts will remain as to whether the same factors that cause tectonic exposures also perturb the ridge axis from the normal state.
 Composite sections are not substitutes for deep in situ penetrations, and the drilling of deep holes to obtain complete upper crustal sections continues to be a primary challenge for scientific ocean drilling (Dick and Mével, 1996; Ocean Drilling Program, 1996; Murray et al., 2002).

 Even some basic observations regarding the architecture of ocean crust, including the lithology, geochemistry, and thicknesses of the volcanic and sheeted dike sections and the nature of the transition from dikes to gabbros, have yet to be made.
 Further progress is still required in order to correlate and calibrate geochemical, seismic, and magnetic imaging of the structure of the crust with basic geological observations.
 For example, how do velocity changes within seismic Layer 2 and the Layer 2-Layer 3 transition relate to the physical, structural, or alteration variations in the volcanics and dikes and to the dike-gabbro transition?
-At Site 504 in crust generated at an intermediate-rate spreading ridge, the Layer 2-Layer 3 transition lies within the 1-km-thick sheeted dike complex and coincides with a metamorphic change (Detrick et al., 1994; Alt et al., 1996), but is this representative of ocean crust and of crust generated at different spreading rates?
+At Site 504 in crust generated at an intermediate-rate spreading ridge, the Layer 2-Layer 3 transition lies within the 1-km-thick sheeted dike complex and coincides with a metamorphic change (Detrick et al., 1994; Alt et al., 1996), but is this representative of ocean crust and for crust generated at different spreading rates?
 Is the depth to gabbros shallower in crust generated at a superfast spreading rate, as predicted, and which of the volcanic or dike sections is thinner compared with crust constructed at slow or intermediate spreading rates?
-Francheteau et al. (1992) estimated a lava thickness of ~200 m at Hess Deep vs. >500 m at Site 504 and in the Atlantic; measurements of the thickness of seismic Layer 2A suggest 500-600 m for the East Pacific Rise (EPR) (e.g., Kent et al., 1994).
+Francheteau et al. (1992) estimated a lava thickness of ~200 m at Hess Deep vs. >500 m at Site 504 and in the Atlantic; measurements of the thickness of seismic Layer 2A suggest 500-600 m for the East Pacific Rise (e.g., Kent et al., 1994).